 Hoffman’s advice is to make it “more than just about the dollar and cents of who you are” by adding the human touch of how neighborly and friendly you are.

 6. Don't leave any blanks

 Co-op board members are volunteers (with jobs and families in many cases) and they don't want to spend a lot of time going back and forth asking for more information—plus the longer it takes for them to approve you, the longer it'll take to close on your apartment.
-According to Surace, one mistake for buyers paying cash is not showing that amount of cash on the financial statement, leaving the board to wonder where you’re getting the money from.
+One mistake for buyers paying cash is not showing that amount of cash on the financial statement, leaving the board to wonder where you’re getting the money from.

-"Sometimes people will say there will only be two occupants in the apartment, but their tax returns show they're liable for other people," says Surace.
-"You need to explain that."
+"Sometimes people will say there will only be two occupants in the apartment, but their tax returns show they're liable for other people," says Caroline Surace, director of transfers at Halstead Management.
+"You need to explain that," she says.

 Discrepancies need to be clarified.
-"Our building doesn't allow for new pets," says the UES co-op board treasurer, "but sometimes people say their pet is therapeutic.
+"Our building doesn't allow for new pets," says the Upper East Side treasurer, "but sometimes people say their pet is an emotional support animal.
 If that's true, we need documentation to back that up."